sdmalek44/job_tracker/README.md

 ### User Experience

+[ ] The application has been styled.

+[ ] The application uses a color scheme.

+[ ] The application implements a font (that is not the default font).

+[ ] The application utilizes a nav bar.

+[ ] The style shows evidence of intentional layout.

+[ ] Space and text is balanced.
+White space is used to visually separate content.

-[ ] The application has been styled and the user can easily navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.
+[ ] The user can intuitvely navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.

 ### Testing